matjaztrontelj/gaNoCookie/Readme.md

-Use Google Analytics without cookies
+Use client-side Google Analytics without cookies
 ============================

 Some EU countries implemented privacy laws that require user's opt-in before setting any cookies.
 Collecting usage statistics only from those users who opt-in into cookies is seriously flawed.
 This library provides an effective workaround, using Google Analytics Measurment Protocol to feed data to Google Analytics wihout using cookies.